-The committee will at least be composed of licensed independent practitioners.
-There will be a Chair and four (4) at-large members.
+The committee will be composed of members of the medical staff.
+There will be a Chair multiple at-large members as deemed necessary by the chair.
 Further details may be found in the Medical Staff Committee and Policy and Procedures.
+The Physician members including chair will be appointed per Article 11.1-2 of the bylaws.